 Just about everyone has a bottle of rubbing alcohol in the medicine cabinet.
 You need it for its antiseptic properties, but you can use it lots of other ways.
 It's time to put that bottle to work.
 Here are 10 handy household uses for rubbing alcohol.

 01 of 10

 Permanent marker isn't as permanent as the name suggests.
-Use rubbing alcohol to remove it from hard surfaces like countertops, plastic, and a myriad of other places.
+Use rubbing alcohol to remove it from hard surfaces such as countertops, plastic, and a myriad of other places.
 Just dab it on the spot and wipe clean.
 This is a great tip to keep in mind when you come across a yard sale find that someone has put their name on.

 02 of 10